-Administrative support, as being a crucial part of operations (particularly of prolonged duration), is analytically described.
+Administrative support, as being a crucial part of operations is analytically described.
 A separate special plan is developed to cover administrative, budgeting and logistic support of the operations, in order to cover basic needs such as transport, board and lodging, means and equipment, physical and mental health support.